majid-rafei/eClassBackEndNodeJs/README.md

 A directory named `src` is created which is intended to maintain project files and source codes.
 All modules are created in this folder.

+## Step 2: Initializing Common module: to store common codes

+The common module is the first and base module and shares codes with other modules to prevent rewriting common codes.

+### Sub-task 2-1: Creating common Route file to use with other modules

+One of the common files is `common.routes.config.ts`, which is for configuring routes of the application and other modules are inherited from it.